zendesk/samson/README.md

 subl config/database.yml # put your credentials in script/bootstrap

-# [OPTIONAL] fill in .env with a couple variables
+# fill in .env with a couple variables
+# [AUTH]
-# GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET are mandatory for GitHub auth
+# GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET are for GitHub auth
 # and can be obtained by creating a new Github Application
 # See: https://github.com/settings/applications
 # https://developer.github.com/v3/oauth/
 #
+# You can currently auth through your Zendesk, in that case set your Zendesk token to CLIENT_SECRET and your URL to ZENDESK_URL in .env.
+# Make one at https://<YOU>.zendesk.com/agent/#/admin/api -> OAuth clients.
+Set the UID to 'deployment' and the redirect URL to http://localhost:9080/auth/zendesk/callback
+# [OPTIONAL]
 # You also can fill in your personal GitHub token.
 You can generate a new
 # at https://github.com/settings/applications - it gets assigned to GITHUB_TOKEN.
-# You can currently auth through your Zendesk, in that case set your Zendesk token to CLIENT_SECRET in .env.
-# Make one at https://<YOU>.zendesk.com/agent/#/admin/api -> OAuth clients.
-Set the UID to 'deployment' and the redirect URL to http://localhost:9080/auth/zendesk/callback
 ```

 #### To run: